WorldWindLabs/EarthquakeApp/README.md

 Format must be timestamps, X, Y, Z. The current magnetic data is being sampled at 123hz.

 **Earthquake**
-Earthquake data can be easily read into the analysis environment using the 'loadearthquake' function.
+Earthquake data can be easily read into the analysis environment using the `loadearthquake.()` function.
 This loads from the USGS API database.
 It is likely that earthquakes of less than magnitude 3 and of greater distance than 300km from the magnetometer station will not have much influence over the magnetic field vectors.